blundin/brianlundin.com/src/_posts/2019-01-02-a-reading-plan-for-2019.md

 ---
 layout: post
-title: A Reading Plan for 2019
+title: A Reading Plan for 2019 📚
 subtitle: The process is more important than the outcome
 date: 2019-01-02 19:56:47 -0600
 description: A new reading plan for 2019, focused on the process.
-categories:
+categories: books
 tags: reading
 ---